-Twice a year, in March and August, we ask the public to donate pads, tampons, period underwear, incontinence pads, menstrual cups etc. to our Dignity Drives across the country.
+Twice a year, in March and August, we ask the public to donate period products and sanitary items to be distributed to our registered charities across Australia.

 We believe everyone experiencing period poverty deserves the right to their dignity.